Catholic Church in Georgia: Demographics and major churches

-In 2020, 85.84% of the population adhered to Christianity; 1% were Catholic.
-This is approximately 37,000 Catholics in Georgia.

 They are mostly found either in Tbilisi or in the southern region of the country, where exclusively Catholic villages exist.
-There are three Catholic churches in Tbilisi; the Cathedral of Our Lady in the old town, the parish church of Sts Peter and Paul, and Mar Shimon Bar Sabbae Assyrian Chaldean Catholic Church in Saburtalo.
-A Neocatechumenal Way mission involving priests, families in mission and lay persons has been present in Sts Peter and Paul church since 1991, helping and leading the parish.
+There are three Catholic churches in Tbilisi: the Cathedral of the Assumption of the Virgin in the old town, St. Peter and St. Paul's Church on Ivane Javakhishvili Street, and the Mar Shemmon Bar Sabbae Assyrian Chaldean Catholic Church in Saburtalo.
+A Neocatechumenal Way mission involving priests, families in mission and lay persons has been present in St. Peter and St. Paul's Church since 1991, helping and leading the parish.

 The Catholics in Tbilisi are mostly Georgians and Armenians, as well as a small Assyrian community of the Chaldean Rite.

 This church also provides mass in English, catering for the growing Catholic expatriate population of Americans, Europeans, Indians and Maltese.
 There are only about 1000 practicing Catholics in Tbilisi.
 Many other Catholic churches were confiscated by the Georgian Orthodox Church after the fall of communism when the state gave all church property back to the Georgian Orthodox church.
 Recently, a new seminary has been completed on the outskirts of Tbilisi.

 A Catholic church is also present in Sukhumi, in Abkhazia.
 Other Catholic Churches are found in Vale, Akhaltsikhe, Gori and in Batumi.

 Caritas Georgia is the formal charitable organisation of the Catholic Church in Georgia.